kirilllzaitsev/rgbde_3dgs_slam/README.md

 - low reconstruction quality on textureless surfaces
 - failure to converge to a good camera trajectory in setups with large camera motion

-Textureless surfaces is a fundamental problem for event-based methods, as too few events are triggered in these regions, making the event part of the optimization unstable.
+Textureless surfaces is a fundamental problem for event-based methods, as too few events are triggered in these regions, making the event part of the optimization carry noisy information.

 The second problem is grounded in how camera poses are optimized.
 The optimized pose from the timestep `t-1` is taken as initialization at `t`, which is hard to optimize implicitly via rendering-based losses alone.
 We explore two possible ways of attacking this problem: